rayglover-ibm/cuda-bindings/docs/blog-article.md

 Lets outline what we're going to build.
 Imagine we have an application, and a crucial part of it is some computationally expensive algorithm.
 We've benchmarked the application and determined an implementation of this algorithm with a high-performance numerical library such as Eigen, cuBLAS or NPP is likely to be a worthwhile investment.

 Our aim will be to construct this as a native extension, balancing performance, portability, and productivity.
-For lack of a better name, we'll call this extension `cufoo`.
-Like most native extensions, there are three major components per target language:
+For lack of a better name, we'll call it `mwe` (_minimum working examples_).
+Like most native extensions, there are three major components to consider:

 ![img](./fig-5.PNG)

 __1. Loader__ – The language-specific interface to our extension.
 At a minimum it'll be responsible for finding and loading the extension itself.
 Whilst we want our extension to have a common API across all target languages, we also want it to feel idiomatic and ergonomic within the context of each.
 The loader is responsible for this.

-__2. Extension (cufoo)__ – The core implementation of our algorithm(s), shared across all languages.
+__2. Extension (mwe)__ – The core implementation of our algorithm(s), shared across all languages.

 __3. Binding__ – Acts as the interface between the extension and the target language runtime, describing the native extension through the target language's type system.
 In reality this will be a shared library (e.g. a `.dll` or `.so` file) accessible to the loader.